ldcas-uc3m/Crypto-Labs/lab_notes.md

 ```

 ## Cipher-Based Authentication Codes (CMAC)
-The length of the MAC is the length of the algorithm key length used, e.g. with AES128, the length is 16B.
+The **length of the MAC is the length of the algorithm key length used**, e.g. with AES128, the length is 16B.
-The secret key should be a randomly generated string of bytes, **of equal length to the key size of the chosen algorithm**.
+The **secret key** should be a randomly generated string of bytes, **of equal length to the key size of the chosen algorithm**.

 To compute an authentication tag with CMAC:
 ```python